delgiudice1967219/ADM_HW3/README.md

 # ADM - Homework 3: Michelin Restaurants in Italy, Group #14

 This GitHub repository contains the implementation of the third homework of the **Algorithmic Methods of Data Mining** course for the master's degree in Data Science at Sapienza (2024-2025).
 This homework was completed by Group #9 in the academic year 2024–2025.
+The details of the assignement are specified here: https://github.com/Sapienza-University-Rome/ADM/tree/master/2024/Homework_3

 **Team Members:**
 * Xavier Del Giudice, 1967219, delgiudice.1967219@studenti.uniroma1.it
 * Alessio Iacono, 1870276, iacono.1870276@studenti.uniroma1.it
 * Géraldine Valérie Maurer, 1996887, gmaurer08@gmail.com

+The ```main.ipynb``` with the main script can be visualized in the jupyter notebook viewer: **INSERT LINK TO NBVIEWER**

 ## Repository Structure